 While you might not think your budget will stretch to hiring a professional, it is always worth asking the question.
 Your wedding shouldn’t be stressful, it should be an enjoyable experience (for you and your guests) and if the planning is causing you stress and worry, it’s worth the investment to hire a Wedding Planner.

 Arguably one of the very first steps in planning your wedding is setting your wedding budget.
 This is one of the more difficult tasks you will need to do as you’re not going to know how much things will cost, unless you’ve planned a wedding before.

 There are no formulas or rules on how much you should spend on your wedding, or on the different areas involved.
 Think carefully about how much you are willing to spend, but be realistic.
-Consider the things that are most important to you and where you want to spend more of your budget, such as an abundance of high-end flowers; Champagne instead of Prosecco.
+Consider the things that are most important to you and where you want to spend more of your budget, for example, simple floral arrangements versus statement floral designs; Prosecco versus Champagne.

 Be mindful when compiling your guest list – whilst it would be wonderful to have every person you know attend your wedding, each guest costs you money so be sensible.
 Adding on 5 or 10 guests might not seem a lot, but the costs add up quickly once you’ve added tables and chairs, crockery and glassware, stationery and floral arrangements.

 Typically, the majority of your wedding budget spend will be on venue hire and catering, with the remainder of your budget allocated to attire, flowers, photographer, stationery and so on.
 You may also want to have a separate honeymoon budget.

 Working with a Wedding Planner will help you allocate budget to the different areas of your wedding, spending your money wisely.
 They’ll also be able to help source venues and suppliers that best match your requirements as well as your budget, and keep you on track so you know how much you are spending, avoiding any nasty surprises.

 Choose Your Date